hashicorp/vault/website/source/api/overview.html.md

     http://127.0.0.1:8200/v1/secret/baz
 ```

-The Vault CLI always adds this header to every request.
+The Vault CLI always adds this header to every request, regardless of whether
+the request is being sent to a Vault Agent or directly to a Vault Server.

 ## Help